daemon1981/mongoose-rattle-plugin/test-unit.md

 });
 ```

-<a name="thingy-playing-rattle-when-editing-a-comment-when-user-is-the-creator"></a>
+<a name="mongooserattleplugin-plugin-methods-documenteditcommentuserid-commentid-message-callback-when-user-is-the-creator"></a>
 #### when user is the creator
-should edit comment and return comment id if user is the owner.
+edit comment and return comment id if user is the owner.

 ```js
 return thingy.editComment(commentorUserId, commentId, updatedMessage, function(err) {